chinamcafee/react-native-multiple-image-picker/README.md

 ## Showcase ✨

-List of used applications with `@baronha/react-native-multiple-image-picker`
+List of used applications with `react-native-multiple-image-picker-editor`

 Contributions are welcome!
-If you have an application that uses `@baronha/react-native-multiple-image-picker`, please open a [pull request](/docs/docs/SHOWCASE/showcase.json) to add it to the list.
+If you have an application that uses `react-native-multiple-image-picker-editor`, please open a [pull request](/docs/docs/SHOWCASE/showcase.json) to add it to the list.

 See all [**Showcase**](https://nitrogenzlab.github.io/react-native-multiple-image-picker/showcase)